 Location Type of repair Below the first horizontal load tape or within 4 m of the nomex Below the equator Above the equator Panel Replacement Мау be used anywhere on the envel lope.
 Partial Panel Replace- ment May be used anywhere on the envelope.
-Sewn Patch If the damage is not more than 10 cm (4'') in any dimension.
+Sewn Patch (lapped seam) If the damage i s not more than 10 cm (4'') in any dimension.
+Sewn patch (Partial French Fell Seam) May be used anywhere on the envelope.
+Swen patch (French fell seam) May be used anywhere on the envelope.
 Adhesive Patch without Overstiching If the damage is not more than 2,5 cm (1") in any dimension.
 There must be minimum of 10 cm (4") between any two damaged locations on a single panel.
-May not be used for Heavy Weight Fabric.
-Adhesive Patch with Over- stiching If the damage is than 10 cm (4 dimension.
-May if the damage is if the damage is if the damage is not more than 1,5 m (5 ft) in any dimension. sion. sion.
-If the damage is than 10 cm (4 dimension.
-May if the damage is within 2,5 cm (1 tape.
-There must mum of 10 cm (4 any two adhesives) If the damage is not more than 10 cm (4") in any dimension.
+Adhesive Patch with Over- stiching If the damage is not more the If the damage is not more than 10 cm (4") in any dimension.
 May not be used if the damage extends to within 2,5 cm (1") of a load tape.
 There must be a minimum of 10 cm (4") between any two adhesive patches on a single panel.